 - Vertical Integration

-Clearly defined boundaries in those areas should make it obvious to managers which activities they should concentrate on, and more important, which they should not.
+Clearly defined boundaries in those areas should make it obvious to your leadership which activities they should concentrate on and, more importantly, which they should not.
 This should be clear to your entire organization, not just your leadership team.

-Your Competitive Advantage outlines how you’ll achieve your vision.
-It’s the essence of strategy that drives your value proposition—it explains why the targeted customer should buy your product above all other alternatives and clearly describes how your unique internal activities must be aligned so only your firm can deliver that value proposition.
+The essence of strategy drives your value proposition—it explains why the targeted customer should buy your product above all other alternatives and clearly describes how your unique internal activities must be aligned so only your organization can deliver that value proposition.